Jack de Sequeira: Legacy

 On 16 January 2007, a life sized statue of de Sequeira was inaugurated at Calangute.
 Another statue was inaugurated on 20 April 2007 at Dona Paula.
 The cost of the statue was borne by his family and not by the government.
 A third and first statue in South Goa was installed in Ambelim.
 The road from Miramar to Dona Paula and Merces junction to Merces has also been named after him.
+On 16 January 2026 a bust of Dr. Jack de Sequeira was inaugurated in his ancestral village of Moira, Goa where his forefathers hailed from.